J. Howard Moore: Early career

 In 1884, Moore was appointed as an examiner for the Board of Teachers in Mitchell County, Kansas.
-In 1886, he ran for a seat in the United States House of Representatives but finished last out of five candidates.
+In 1886, he ran for a seat in the United States House of Representatives and finished last out of five candidates.
 During this period, he adopted vegetarianism for ethical reasons.

-In 1889, Moore was employed by the National Lecture Bureau, earning the nickname "silver tongue of Kansas" for his eloquent speeches.
-He was also described as a "youthful Luther" and was celebrated for both his oratory and singing voice.
+In 1889, Moore was employed by the National Lecture Bureau.
+Newspaper coverage called him the "silver tongue of Kansas", a "youthful Luther", and a speaker known for his oratory and singing voice.
 In the summer of 1890, he studied voice culture in singing and speaking at the Chautauqua Institution in Chautauqua, New York.
-From 1890 to 1893, Moore delivered lectures in Kansas, Missouri, and Iowa.
-He also gave lectures on behalf of the Woman's Christian Temperance Union.
+From 1890 to 1893, Moore lectured in Kansas, Missouri, and Iowa.
+He also lectured for the Woman's Christian Temperance Union.

 I came to the conclusion out there on the Kansas prairies that the animals were not treated right by human beings.
 I thought we had not even a right to kill them for food and came to the University of Chicago to study the matter.
 At that time I had never heard of vegetarianism.